-Father Paul Ragueneau has at times been confused with his brother François, likewise a Jesuit but 11 years his elder, having been born at Blois on 14 June 1597.
-Father François had been named to accompany Father Charles Lalemant who was returning to Canada in 1628.
-The two Jesuits and three Recollets left Dieppe 8 May 1628 in the ship commanded by Claude Roquemont de Brison in the name of the Compagnie des Cent-Associés.
+Father Paul Ragueneau has at times been confused with his brother François, likewise a Jesuit, who was baptized at Blois on 14 Jan.
+1598.
+Father François had been named to accompany Father Charles Lalemant, who was returning to Canada in 1628.
+The two Jesuits and three Recollets left Dieppe on 8 May 1628 in the ship commanded by Claude Roquemont de Brison in the name of the Compagnie des Cent-Associés.
 Two months later, at the mouth of the St. Lawrence, Roquemont was obliged to surrender to the Kirke brothers.
-The two Jesuits were taken prisoner, transported to England and sent from that country to Belgium.
-On his return to France, Father François Ragueneau taught in Jesuit colleges and was even rector at Bourges.
+The two Jesuits were taken prisoner, transported to England, and sent from that country to Belgium.
+On his return to France Father François Ragueneau taught in Jesuit colleges and was even rector at Bourges.
 To the very end of his life he continued to interest himself in the Canadian mission, although it is not possible to state positively that he ever visited it.
 But one may assume that he conveyed his great missionary ideal to his brother Paul.

 Being of superior mentality, Father Ragueneau was amenable to the lessons of experience.
 In 1648 he wrote: “Had I to give counsel to those who commence to labor for the conversion of the Savages, I would willingly say a word of advice to them, which experience will, I think, make them acknowledge to be more important than it seems at first sight, namely: that one must be very careful before condemning a thousand things among their customs, which greatly offend minds brought up and nourished in another world.
 It is easy to call irreligion what is merely stupidity, and to take for diabolical working something that is nothing more than human; and then, one thinks he is obliged to forbid as impious certain things that are done in all innocence, or, at most, are silly, but not criminal customs.
 These could be abolished more gently, and I may say more efficaciously, by inducing the Savages themselves gradually to find out their absurdity, to laugh at them, and to abandon them – not through motives of conscience, as if they were crimes, but through their own judgment and knowledge, as follies.
 It is difficult to see everything in one day, and time is the most faithful instructor that one can consult.”
 He recognized that the uncompromising attitude of the early missionaries was perhaps necessary in their time, but was no longer appropriate in his.